Introduction

 let i18n = { leptos_i18n::__private::scope_ctx_util(use_i18n(), |_k| &_k.$keys) };

-But being a typestate using it or not actually result in the same code path.
-And with how aggressive Rust is with inlining small functions, it probably compile to the exact same thing.
+But being a typestate using it or not actually results in the same code path.
+And with how aggressive Rust is with inlining small functions, it probably compiles to the exact same thing.
 So no runtime performance loss!
-Yeaah!
+Yeah!

 t_format!